-Cash flow adequacy and management thereof Financial losses Wasteful expenditure Budget allocations Financial statement integrity Revenue collection Increasing operational expenditure.
-17. Reputational Risks Factors that could result in the tarnishing of the Municipality's reputation, public perception and image.
-Internal 18.
-Technological Environment Risks emanating from the effects of advancements and changes in technology.
-External 19.
-Cultural Environment Risks arising from the cultural diversity of the citizens within the Municipality's boundaries, their values and beliefs and their attitude towards authority.
-External 20.
-Inter- depart-mental and interrelated functions Risks arising from the interrelatedness and interdependence of the Municipality's directorates / departments on each other to seamlessly perform their functions and meet their objectives.
-Factors to consider include: - Lack of co-operation - Shifting of responsibilities - Directorate / Departmental decisions negatively impact on another directorate / department. - Inadequate / Unclear communication between directorates Internal - Friction between directorates / departments
+- Cash flow adequacy and management thereof

+- Financial losses

+- Wasteful expenditure

+- Budget allocations

+- Financial statement integrity

+- Revenue collection

+- Increasing operational expenditure.

+17. Factors that could result in the tarnishing of the Municipality's Internal

+Reputational reputation, public perception and image.

+Risks

+18. Risks emanating from the effects of advancements and External

+Technological changes in technology.

+Environment

+19. Cultural Risks arising from the cultural diversity of the citizens within External

+Environment the Municipality's boundaries, their values and beliefs and

+their attitude towards authority.

+20. Inter- Risks arising from the interrelatedness and interdependence Internal

+depart-mental of the Municipality's directorates / departments on each

+and other to seamlessly perform their functions and meet their

+interrelated objectives.
+Factors to consider include:

+functions - Lack of co-operation

+- Shifting of responsibilities

+- Directorate / Departmental decisions negatively impact on

+another directorate / department.

+- Inadequate / Unclear communication between

+directorates

+- Friction between directorates / departments

+Thenor bottoon alloctorates / acpainments